zipcochise/zipcochise/README.md

 - 👋 Hi, I’m @zipcochise
-- 👀 I’m interested in the future, selling for startups, fostering rescue dogs, reading history, jazz and country music.
+- 👀 I’m interested in the future, selling for startups, adopting dogs, reading history, jazz and country music.
 - 🌱 I’m currently learning Python and machine learning.
 - 💞️ I’m looking to collaborate on my first Kaggle team competition.
 - 📫 How to reach me is fairly easy on Twitter @zipcochise or @zipcochise@sigmoid.social.